rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 With ThinLinc it is possible to maintain an active session after you have closed your connection to Midway.
 To disconnect from Midway but maintain an active session, simply close the ThinLinc window.

-**NOTE: You must have End existing session unchecked for this to occur.**
+**NOTE: You must have "End existing session" unchecked for this to occur.**

 To exit ThinLinc and terminate your session completely, simply exit or close the ThinLinc application.

-## Remote Visualization on Midway 2
+## Remote Visualization on Midway2
 <!-- is this available on Midway 3 as well? -->
 RCC provides a mechanism for accessing a GPU-equipped visualization node, which can be used for running 3D and graphics-intensive visualization software packages.